athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Snow Oni.md

     desc: "`pf2:1` (concentrate,polymorph) The snow oni can take on the appearance of any Medium or Large humanoid creature.
 This doesn't change their Speed or their attack and damage bonuses with their Strikes but might change the damage type their Strikes deal (typically to bludgeoning).\n\n* * *\n"

   - name: "Chilling Combo"
     desc: "`pf2:1` (cold) The snow oni makes two fist Strikes targeting the same creature.
-If they both hit, the target becomes [[Conditions/Slowed 1|Slowed 1]] for 1 round."
+If they both hit, the target becomes [[Conditions/Slowed|Slowed 1]] for 1 round."

   - name: "Falling Frozen Lightning"
     desc: "`pf2:2` (cold,primal) The snow oni calls down a bolt of icy lightning, white as fallen snow.
-The bolt strikes a location within 60 feet, freezing the air into a cloud of snow that fills a 20-foot burst and lasts for 1 minute.\n\nAll creatures within the snow become [[Conditions/Concealed|Concealed]], and all creatures outside the snow become concealed to creatures within it.
+The bolt strikes a location within 60 feet, freezing the air into a cloud of snow that fills a @Template[burst|distance:20] and lasts for 1 minute.\n\nAll creatures within the snow become [[Conditions/Concealed|Concealed]], and all creatures outside the snow become concealed to creatures within it.
 A creature that enters the snow or begins its turn there takes 15 cold damage, with a DC 33 Fortitude check save."

 ```